-In the winter months, West Lothian Council has to treat 1,000 km of roads and around 1,300 km of footways to combat the effects of bad weather.
+In the winter months, West Lothian Council has to treat over 1,000 km of roads and around 1,300 km of footways to combat the effects of bad weather.
 Further information, including advice on winter driving can be found below.

 About our Winter Service

 Our Winter Service normally operates from the last Thursday in October till the last Thursday in March.
 It is important to appreciate that it is not possible to treat all routes simultaneously.

 In this view, the council must adopt a priority system to ensure that the treatment is targeted to areas of greatest need first.

 The Council`s Winter Service Policy has classified specific roads and footpaths within West Lothian as either a Primary or Secondary gritting route, not all roads and footpaths are gritted.

 Secondary routes are further broken down into Levels 1, 2 and 3

 We cannot treat every road or footpath, we just don't have the resources, so we must prioritise those that have been agreed with elected members.